KilloPillers/RBXMapBuilder/README.md

     - This will reset the grid and clear all configurations so make sure to save your current project before creating a new one.

 ---

+## TODO

+1. **Add Keyboard Shortcuts:**

+    - Add keyboard shortcuts for different tools and actions to make the app more user-friendly.
+    - Add keyboard shortcut to save the project.
+    - Fix the issue with the move tool not working properly.

 ## Conclusion